wiloon/blog/content/post/archive-1/2013-08-08-how-to-list-current-keyboard-shortcuts.md

           The dialog boxes and menu commands you see might differ from those described in Help depending on your active settings or edition.
 To change your settings, clickImport and Export Settings on the Tools menu.
-For more information, see <a href="http://msdn.microsoft.com/en-us/library/zbhkx167(v=vs.100).aspx">Working with Settings</a>.
+For more information, see Working with Settings.